- Verbredende minor

 You will work together in small groups on developing your own health behaviour change intervention.

-Teaching activities are scheduled on two weekdays, with the remaining days reserved for preparation individual and group assignments.
+Teaching activities are, in principle, scheduled on two weekdays, with the remaining days reserved for preparation individual and group assignments.

 Overview content per week